voluntadpear/qwik-transition/README.md

 **Returns:**
 * `stage: Signal<"enterFrom" \| "enterTo" \| "leaveFrom" \| "leaveTo" \| "idle">`: Current stage of the transition.
   * **`idle`**: No transition.
-  * **`enterFrom`**: The element will appear.
+  * **`enterFrom`**: The element will enter.
 The transition begins.
 Use this value to set the starting values of your enter transition.
   * **`enterTo`**: Added in the next tick after `enterFrom`.
 Use this value to set the ending values of your enter transition.
   * **`leaveFrom`**: The element will disappear.
 The transition beings.
 Use this value to set the starting values of your exit transition.
   * **`leaveTo`**: Added in the next tick after `leaveFrom`.
 Use this value to set the ending values of your exit transition.
 * `shouldMount: Signal<boolean>`: Whether the component should be mounted or not.
 The `timeout` you specify as one of the options is important here to time when `shouldMount` changes from `true` to `false`.

-## Acknowledgment
+## Acknowledgments

-Thanks to https://github.com/iamyoki/transition-hook that this hook is an adaptation from.
+This hook is adapted from https://github.com/iamyoki/transition-hook.
+Many thanks to the original author!

 ## License